Shelfy

 4. Add context

-Never leave inbox overflowing.
-If it grows too large, you'll avoid it entirely.
+Never leave the inbox overflowing.
+If it grows past 30 items, you will avoid it entirely.

 ├── Work